 DFT Calculations.
-The electronic structure of compound 1 was calculated with DFT.
+The electronic structure of compound 1 was calculated using DFT to confirm the possibility of the proposed light-induced intramolecular electron transfers.
 In agreement with other experiments, the obtained ground state consists of antiferromagnetically coupled Cu(II) ions and paramagnetic Fe(III) ions.
 Figure 12 shows the density of states projected on atomic orbitals per atomic type.
 Oxygen has the largest contribution to the top of the valence band, while the bottom of the conduction band is mostly made of Cu and Fe orbitals d.
-Upon irradiation, it is expected that electrons from the top of the valence band would fill the bottom of the conduction band, i.e. Cu and Fe orbitals d, which would explain the change from Cu(II) to Cu(I) and Fe(III) to Fe(II).
+Thus, it is expected that upon irradiation electrons from the top of the valence band would fill the bottom of the conduction band, i.e., the Cu and Fe orbitals d, which would explain the electron transfers from the oxalate ligand to Fe(III) and to Cu(II) and the change to Cu(I) and Fe(II).